the-teachingRSE-project/competencies/intro.md

 In 'Results' we describe the main results of the workshop, namely the set of relevant skills as well as the levels of expertise needed in these skills for students and researchers at different career levels.
-Furthermore, we look at different RSE specializations which may additionally need skills not relevant to RSEs of different specialisations.
+Furthermore, we look at different RSE specialisations which may additionally need skills not relevant to RSEs of different specialisations.
 The skills themselves belong to one of the three main categories needed to perform RSE tasks.
 Those are the 'R', i.e. an understanding of how research is performed, the 'SE', i.e. writing and maintaining reusable software, as well as team skills.

-'Organizational Infrastructures' focuses on changes that are required to at best support the training of new RSEs.
+'Organisational Infrastructures' focuses on changes that are required to at best support the training of new RSEs.

 FIXME (finalization): Exchange chapter titles by numbers?